CN2F: A Cloud-Native Cellular Network Framework: Overview

 \subsubsection{Mininet}

-To create an MB we require a tool capable of emulating real computer networks.
-Mininet is a lightweight network emulator which can set up virtual networks containing virtual hosts, switches, controllers, and links on an OS.
+To create an MB, we require a tool capable of emulating real-world computer networks.
+Mininet is a lightweight network emulator able to set up virtual networks containing virtual hosts, switches, controllers, and links on an OS.
 Mininet takes advantage of Linux namespaces instead of virtualization, resulting in a lighter emulation compared to Virtual Machines (VMs).
 Mininet's straightforward Python API enables the creation of complex and real-world topologies.
-Moreover, Mininet has a CLI\footnote{Command Line Interface} by which users can manage, configure, and interact with the created virtual network.
+Moreover, Mininet has a Command Line Interface (CLI) by which users can manage, configure, and interact with the created virtual network.
 Mininet can also utilize an SDN controller to emulate SDN networks.
-In a virtual SDN network created by Mininet, the switches are virtual OpenFlow switches which are capable of communicating with controllers using the OpenFlow protocol.
+In a virtual SDN network created by Mininet, the switches are virtual OpenFlow switches capable of communicating with controllers using the OpenFlow protocol.